davidl199/liri-node-app/README.md

      * Feel free to change the text in that document to test out the feature for other commands.

-# I maintain this project as a class project and will be adde to my portfolio.
+I maintain this project as a class project and will be added to my portfolio.